autarch/blog.urth.org/content/posts/2009-07-02-what-is-catalyst-really.md

 Good point, I had the same impression when I first ran through the tutorial.

-Ashley Pond has some good newbie-friendly non-database model examples in his <a href="http://sedition.com/a/2733" rel="nofollow">10 Catalyst models in 10 days</a> articles.
+Ashley Pond has some good newbie-friendly non-database model examples in his [10 Catalyst models in 10 days](http://sedition.com/a/2733) articles.

 Larry